jameshanlon/jameshanlon.github.io/content/dft.md

 ---

-Design for test (DFT) is a methodology for silicon integrated-circuit chips to allow the devices to be tested during manufacture.
-Such testability permits the detection of defects due to problems in the manufacturing processes that would adversely affect the functional behaviour of the device.
-This note explains some of the concepts of DFT applied to chip design, particularly focusing on the structures that are inserted to functional logic.
+Design for test (DFT) is a methodology for silicon integrated-circuit chips to enable devices to be tested during and after manufacture.
+Such testability permits the detection of faults due to problems in the manufacturing processes that would adversely affect the functional behaviour of the device.
+This note explains the concepts of a particular DFT methodology called *scan test*, which modifies the logic of a design in such a way that the functional behaviour is preserved but classes of faults become detectable.

 ## Scan chains